 I've always been fascinated with words.
 From age 10, I revelled in the world of magazines and books.
-A boyhood hero was ace Maclean's magazine writer Harry Bruce.
-I loved the way he'd take you inside the lives of the people he'd profile, and his word-pictures were as vivid as a cardinal in a snowfield.
+A boyhood hero was an ace writer at Macleans magazine, Harry Bruce.
+I loved the way he'd take you inside the lives of people, and his word-pictures were often as vivid as a cardinal in a snowfield.

 But then as a teenager I became restless with merely reading.
 I wanted to write!

-The first thrill of publication came at 15, with a letter to the editor of the local paper.
-At 17, I wrote regularly for the newspaper of my university in New Brunswick, where I had launched into a BA in English.
-A few months later, I hired on with the local daily paper as campus correspondent.
+The first thrill of publication came at 15, with a letter to the editor of the my small town weekly newspaper.
+At 17, in my first year at the University of New Brunswick, I wrote regularly for the student paper.
+A few months later, I hired on as a campus correspondent with the local daily paper.

 After five years, and completion of a business diploma on the side, I moved to Toronto, and worked for four years at a Bay street financial brokerage firm as a staff writer-researcher.